Environment

 The New Zealand orange roughy fishery is a well managed and sustainable fishery in accordance with the Marine Stewardship Council's Principles and Criteria for Sustainable Fishing.

-Orange roughy are widely distributed throughout New Zealand and harvested from depths of around 700 m to 1,200 m.
-Orange roughy are slow growing and may live for more than 80 years.
+Orange roughy is widely distributed throughout New Zealand and harvested from depths of around 700 m to 1,200 m.
+Orange roughy is slow-growing and may live for more than 80 years.

 Orange roughy is managed by Fisheries New Zealand (FNZ) using the Quota Management System (QMS).
 FNZ works in partnership with Seafood New Zealand’s Deepwater Council (a not-for-profit organisation that works on behalf of fisheries quota owners).
-The two parties have developed a single joint-management framework with agreed strategic and operational priorities and workplans.
-The partnership is focused on determining the maximum economic yield of the deepwater fisheries by setting catch limits that maximise returns over the long-term within the constraints of ecological sustainability.
+The two parties developed a joint management framework with agreed-upon strategic and operational priorities and work plans.
+The partnership is focused on determining the maximum economic yield of deepwater fisheries by setting catch limits that maximise returns over the long term within the constraints of ecological sustainability.

 The MSC Certification covers orange roughy harvested from management areas ORH 3B NWCR, ORH 3B ESCR (*), and ORH 7A.
 The most recent certification was completed and published in August 2022.
 For more information, download the full 2022 MSC Certification Report.

-(*) Note , due to a current stock assessment not being available, during the First Surveillance Audit in October 2023, Deepwater Council self suspended certification for the ORH 3B ESCR fishery and entered it in a Fishery Improvement Plan instead.
-To read the Report of the First Surveillance Audit published 10 December 2023, click here.
+(*) Note, due to a current stock assessment not being available, during the First Surveillance Audit in October 2023, Deepwater Council self-suspended certification for the ORH 3B ESCR fishery, implemented an In Transition to MSC (ITM) and entered the fishery in a Fishery Improvement Plan (FIP) instead.
+To read the Report of the First Surveillance Audit published on 10 December 2023, click here.
+You can track our progress against this FIP on the MSC Track a Fishery webpage

 SHARE